 How to make Cinnamon Rolls in 90 minutes!

-So here’s my workflow to making quick and easy cinnamon rolls in 90 minutes!
+So here's my workflow for homemade cinnamon rolls in 90 minutes!
 From preparation, making the dough, rolling, dividing, and frosting.

-- Start with proofing the instant yeast in lukewarm milk and sugar.
-This is the key step to making a quick rise dough.
+- Start with proofing the instant yeast in warm milk and sugar.
+This is the key step to making a quick-rise dough.
 It should take 5 to 10 minutes until it froths.

-- Meanwhile, measure the dry ingredients and combine them in the bowl of your stand mixer.
+- Meanwhile, measure the dry ingredients and combine them in a large bowl of your stand mixer.
 You will still have enough time to measure the butter and separate the egg yolks.

-- Shape the dough into a rectangle, spread the butter on top then sprinkle the cinnamon filling.
+Shape the cinnamon roll dough into a rectangle, spread the butter on top then sprinkle the cinnamon filling.
 Carefully roll into a log as tightly as you can then divide into 6 large pieces or 9 medium-sized rolls.

-- Arrange rolls in the baking dish and let it rise for 20 to 30 minutes.
+Arrange rolls in the baking dish.
+Cover with a damp kitchen towel or plastic wrap.
+Let them rise for 20 to 30 minutes, preferably in a warm place.
 While waiting you can start preheating the oven at 350F/ 180c.
-Bake the rolls until lightly golden.
+Bake the rolls until lightly golden brown.

 Cream Cheese Frosting